Community, Commitment, Collaboration

 November 18th - 2019

 Upon the heels of a complete ban on Street Checks by the Nova Scotia Justice Minister.
 902 Man Up is hosting a panel discussion on the future of policing and where we are headed now.
-I was invited as an honored guest asked to address the crowd upon listening to the panel.
+I was invited as an honored guest along with other community leaders and asked to address the crowd upon listening to the panel.

 November 9th- 2019